-This pipeline seamlessly integrates VAD-triggered wake word detection using on-device machine learning models with speech transcription.
+This pipeline seamlessly integrates voice activity-triggered wake word detection using on-device machine learning models with speech transcription.
 It runs as a soft real-time system.

 A wake word enables the pipeline to listen to speech audio and determine if a name from a set of recognized names is spoken.
 This fulfills two objectives: one, only listen in on a conversation if the wake word is being spoken; and two, ensure the higher-cost ASR component to runs only when the user wants to be understood.

 When Spokestack detects a wake word, the speech pipeline begins transcribing the user’s speech using either keyword recognition or automatic speech recognition until they stop talking for a pre-set amount of time, or a total activation time limit elapses.

 When thinking through the mechanics of voice interaction, the speech pipeline is the entry point, responsible for capturing user audio and translating it into text.
 Configuring it entails choices about whether or not to use a wake word to activate keywords/ASR, what kind of preprocessing to perform on audio before sending it to be recognized, whether to use keyword or automatic speech recognition, and which ASR service to use.
 These choices are made by configuring the processing stages used by the pipeline (see below), and fine-tuning of individual stages is done via configuration properties.

 The speech pipeline is designed as a series of processing stages; when it’s running, audio from the device’s microphone is passed through each stage frame by frame.
 A frame of audio is typically 20 ms long.
 A pipeline stage can either modify the audio signal to do things like remove background noise or otherwise prepare it for speech recognition, or it can use the audio signal to perform some other action; for example, the wake word detection stage will signal that ASR should become active if a wake word is detected.